Housing Killers & Creators

 California’s decades-long neglect of housing construction is now exacerbated by the current unprecedented health crisis.

-During these challenging times, home builders continue to serve their customers while ensuring the health and safety of both customers and employees.
-We want to build, and Californians need us to build, as housing production of all kinds is essential to the lives of Californians and to the state’s economic recovery.
+Research shows affordable housing reduces stress, toxins, and infectious disease, which leads to improvement in both physical and mental health.
+During these challenging times, homebuilders continue to serve their customers while ensuring the health and safety of both customers and employees.
+We want to build, and Californians need us to build, as housing production of all kinds is essential to the health of Californians and to the state’s economic recovery.

 Let us do what we can to produce the homes California needs.